AbhiD1678/AbhiD1678/README.md

-## I'm a Student, Video Editor, Developer, and Enginner!!
+## I'm a Student, Video Editor, Developer, and Engineer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators